freesewing/markdown/org/showcase/florent-by-alexandre/en.md

 <Note>

-This picture is from Aleandre, [@bankair on Twitter](https://twitter.com/bankair).
+This picture is from Alexandre, [@bankair on Twitter](https://twitter.com/bankair).
 It is reposted here with permission.

 </Note>